ictTuri/LMS-ikub-intership/README.md

 ---
 ## Overview
-This project is a full stack web application that serves as an Library management system.
+This project is Rest API application that serves as an Library management system.
 Managing three types of users (Admin,Secretary and Student) and different books on the library.